 - Preheat oven to 425°.
 Scrub beets and trim tops to 1 in.
 Wrap in foil; place on a baking sheet.
 Bake 50-60 minutes or until tender.
 Remove foil; cool completely.
 Peel beets and cut into wedges.

-- In a small bowl, whisk oil, orange peel, orange juice, vinegar, honey, mustard, salt and pepper until blended; stir in 1 tablespoon tarragon.
+- In a small bowl, whisk oil, orange zest, orange juice, vinegar, honey, mustard, salt and pepper until blended; stir in 1 tablespoon tarragon.
 In a large bowl, combine spinach, salad greens and remaining tarragon.
 Drizzle with vinaigrette and toss gently to coat.

 - Transfer to a platter or divide among 12 salad plates.
 Top with orange sections and beets; sprinkle with cheese and walnuts.
 Serve immediately.
 Yield: 12 servings (1 cup each).